 There are several different types of statins.
 Like all medications, what works for one person may not work for another.
 This is important because one statin may not be effective enough to manage your cholesterol.
 Another type may be needed to do the job.

 Determining the right medication and dosage for you can also take some experimentation.
 People taking statins usually start with the dose recommended for their health issues.
 If you’re experiencing side effects, doses can be lowered to reduce or eliminate complications.

 Omega-3 fatty acids are essential fatty acids.
-That means that omega-3s should be a part of everyone’s regular diet.
-Research suggests that regular intake is associated with cholesterol improvement, a reduced risk of abnormal heart rhythms, and better overall heart health.
+That means that omega-3s should be a part of everyone’s regular diet. suggests that regular intake is associated with cholesterol improvement, a reduced risk of abnormal heart rhythms, and better overall heart health.

 Omega-3s contain the key ingredients eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Adults should aim for a daily intake of EPA and DHA of at least .25 grams and no more than 2 grams without doctor recommendation due to risk of bleeding.
 Some plant oils, nuts, and seeds contain alpha-linolenic acid (ALA), which can be converted to EPA and DHA in the body.
 The Office of Dietary Supplements advises a daily ALA intake of 1.1 grams for nonpregnant adult women and 1.6 grams for men for those getting omega-3s from non-fish sources.